Victoria wide online conference

 With current restrictions across Victoria due to Covid-19, this year the conference is going to be held entirely online, but rest assured it's going to be the same great experience.

 This means that no matter where you are in Victoria, you can participate, and everyone receives the same experience.
-Register today to get updates on how the conference is going to run, and ensure you get your conference kit via the mail before the conference on the 27th.

 You will still receive your certificate of participation after the conference.